-Pediatric Use: Safety and effectiveness of Ciprofloxacin Ophthalmic Solution have been established in all ages.
+Safety and effectiveness of Ciprofloxacin Ophthalmic Solution have been established in all ages.
 Use of Ciprofloxacin Ophthalmic Solution, USP 0.3% is supported by evidence from adequate and well controlled studies of Ciprofloxacin Ophthalmic Solution, USP 0.3% in adults, children and neonates (see Clinical Studies).
 Although ciprofloxacin and other quinolones cause arthropathy in immature animals after oral administration, topical ocular administration of ciprofloxacin to immature animals did not cause any arthropathy and there is no evidence that the ophthalmic dosage form has any effect on the weight bearing joints.